Edgar-ship-it/fa21-cse110-lab3/standup.md

-Previously: Last time, we created a Markdown page where we write down all of the things that happened during our last meeting, so anyone can look back and get up to speed.
+Previously: Last time, we created a Meeting Minutes page where we write down all of the things that happened during our last meeting, so anyone can look back and get up to speed.

 New: Next thing on the agenda is making our page look awesome and spiffy /*Video or presentation of what needs to be done here*/